vitornimschofsky/vitornimschofsky/README.md

 ### Hi 👋

-I’m @vitornimschofsky student of development looking for opportunities and collabaration in projects related to data analysis and development.
+I’m @vitornimschofsky Data Engineer looking for opportunities and collabaration in projects related to data engenieer and development.

-- 🌱 I’m currently learning Python for automation, data analysis and development.
+- 🌱 I’m currently work with Python and Pyspark for automation, data analysis and development.
 -
-- 👀 I’m looking to collaborate on data analysis, development and cyber security projects.
+- 👀 I’m looking to add value to your data

 My Stats